girivad/Crowdsourcing/README.md

 Input: Accepts an $I \times J \times K$ tensor N, where $N_{ijk}$ is the number of times worker $k$ labels task $i$ with label $j$ ( $I$ is the total number of tasks, $J$ the number of labels, $K$ the number of workers).

-Outputs: Produces the estimated label distribution for each task as well as a discretized vector with the best label for each task.
+Outputs: Produces the estimated label distribution for each task as an $I \times J$ matrix as well as a discretized $I$-vector with the best label for each task.

 ### Configuration Parameters: